sooffia/CA_T1A1_Workbook/README.md

 How do packets travel through the internet, and do all Internet-connected computers know where all the other computers are?
 The response to such questions is "no." Rather, the information required to direct packets to their destinations is contained in routing tables kept up to date by every router connected to the internet.
 In short, routers are traffic controllers for information on the internet.
 They act as a bridge across several networks, assisting by appropriately directing data packets.
 Although every router knows its networks and addresses, it may not know the broader picture beyond them.
 A central point connects more extensive NSP backbones at the top of Figure 2, and the black boxes in the diagram stand in for routers linking the significant networks.
 Smaller networks are located beneath these, while local networks with connected computers are at the bottom.
 This configuration facilitates effective data flow management across the internet (Shuler, 2002).

 ![figure screenshot](./assets/figure-two.png) <br>
-Figure 2: Networks for routers
+Figure 2: Networks for routers (Shuler, 2002).

 A router first examines the IP address of the sender computer's IP protocol layer appended to the packet.
 A router first examines the IP address of the sender computer's IP protocol layer appended to the packet.
 The packet is then directed to the network that matches the IP address if the router discovers it by consulting its routing database.
 By default, the router forwards the packet to the next router on the backbone hierarchy if the network cannot be located.
 This process is repeated until a router with the required data is reached.
 Large routing tables on routers linked to major backbones allow them to direct a packet to the appropriate backbone.
 At this point, it begins its journey through lesser networks until it arrives at its destination (Shuler, 2002).